Safety With Gas

 - incorrect storage of the cylinder.

 When gas does not burn properly or is used in an area without adequate ventilation, it produces excess carbon monoxide (CO) – a colourless, odourless gas.
-When inhaled, carbon monoxide binds with the hemoglobin in the blood.
+When inhaled, carbon monoxide binds to the haemoglobin in the blood.
 This reduces the blood's ability to carry oxygen, starving the body of oxygen and poisoning it.

 This could lead to: